GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-ci/index.md

 page's performance at the time that it is run; Lighthouse CI shows how these findings have changed over time.
-This can be used to identify the impact of particular code changes or ensure that performance thresholds are met during continuous integration processes.
+This can be used to identify the impact of particular code changes or ensure that performance thresholds are met during continuous integration process.
 Although performance monitoring is the most common use case for Lighthouse CI, it can be used to monitor other aspects of the Lighthouse report - for example, SEO or accessibility.